Data in the Cloud– Are you Still Relying on Cloud DLP to watch your back?

-A policy based approach also relies on being able to scan documents and look into their contents before making a yes/no decision.
-If the document is an unsupported type which the DLP security solution can’t scan, then the administrator is stuck with a choice of having to allow/disallow all such documents.
+A policy-based approach also relies on being able to scan documents and look into their contents before making a yes/no decision.
+If the document is an unsupported type that the DLP solution can’t scan, then the administrator is stuck with a choice of having to allow/disallow all such documents.
 Also, for a geographically spread out organization – and data privacy laws can differ widely by country and location – DLP policy only gets increasingly complex.

 A Better way than DLP or Cloud DLP

 My submission here is:

 - DLP is exclusionary in nature – when something doesn’t satisfy the policy, it is simply prevented from going out to the cloud.
 It disrupts business.